Accessibility at Epiphany

 We listened to parishioners who said they needed this access.
 To the family whose grandmother couldn’t participate in their baptism celebration in the Upper Parish Hall because she couldn’t climb the stairs, to the parishioner with multiple sclerosis who was trapped in the bathroom because she was no longer strong enough to pull open the heavy wooden door, to those who can’t park down the road because it’s too far for them to walk safely, and to those who had difficulty navigating even the few stairs to get into the sanctuary or Hadley Hall.

 We use the Upper Parish Hall almost every week as a gathering space after church, primarily for young families.
 The elevator enables us to use the Upper Parish Hall for more multi-generational and parish-wide events, since everyone can be included.
 It is easier for choir members to access, and to transport food from the kitchen to provide hospitality.
 It is more attractive for outside rentals.
-The elevator makes it easier to move items from the lower level for rummage and the fair, to fully utilize the lower level rooms for committee meetings and classes, to make another set of bathrooms available to all, and for participants in weekly parent groups to get their strollers downstairs.
+The elevator makes it easier to move items from the lower level for rummage and the Christmas Fair, to fully utilize the lower level rooms for committee meetings and classes, to make another set of bathrooms available to all, and for participants in weekly parent groups to get their strollers downstairs.
 You get the idea!

 Funding for all of these improvements came from the Epiphany community, primarily through three capital campaigns: Together Now (2012), Together Again (2015), and Together Forever (2019).